Department: Pathobiology and Population Sciences

 Extensive experience in clinical zoological and widllife medicine but currently not undertaking any clinical duties.

-He is an adjunct Professor at the Faculty of Veterinary Medicine, Tufts University, Grafton USA; founding member of the University of Sydney Charles Perkins Centre Research Node FoodLife: health, livelihoods, security, environment and co-chair of the IUCN Species Survival Commission Wildlife Health Specialist Group leading a membership of some 400+ wildlife health and conservation experts, a professional voluntary expert network focused on wildlife health in relation to the conservation of biodiversity.
+Richard is an adjunct Professor at the Faculty of Veterinary Medicine, Tufts University, Grafton USA; founding member of the University of Sydney Charles Perkins Centre Research Node FoodLife: health, livelihoods, security, environment and co-chair of the IUCN Species Survival Commission Wildlife Health Specialist Group leading a membership of some 400+ wildlife health and conservation experts, a professional voluntary expert network focused on wildlife health in relation to the conservation of biodiversity.
 This group is mandated under the United Nations Environment Programme (UNEP) and IUCN to promote wildife and wildlife health aspects of the Global One Health Initiative currently partnered by UN FAO, WHO and OIE.
 Completed jointly with colleagues a wildlife disease risk analysis guideline and manual now published by OIE/IUCN.
 Contributed to a number of policy initiatives and expert consultations including at Chatham House where he is a research fellow on subjects pertinent to the Global Health Security Agenda, through IUCN on CITES regulations and movements of pathological samples, use of vaccines in wildlife, with FAO OIE on PPR research and elimination strategies, with UNEP on publication of GEO6, and on joint European programmes on One Health notably NEOH and IBPES.

 The Network for Evaluation of One Health brings together international experts interested and experienced in One Health to promote standardised and comparable evaluations of One Health initiatives and to inform decision-making and resource allocation.